chenhowa/pokemon-evolver/DOCS.md

 }
 ```
 ### DELETE /trainers/:trainer_id/pokemon/:pokemon_id
-This deletes a specific pokemon from a trainer and the server, if the traiiner exists.
+This deletes a specific pokemon from a trainer and the server, if the trainer exists.

 * If token is not valid, return 400 Bad Request
 * If token does not match trainer_id, return 403 Forbidden.